 A student must successfully complete the appropriate 30 credits in graduate music courses.
 With approval of the graduate advisor, 3 non-music graduate credits may be taken.

-The student is admitted as concentrating in one of seven areas: performance, music education, composition, conducting, jazz studies, collaborative piano, or pedagogy.
+The student is admitted as concentrating in one of eight areas: performance, music education, composition, conducting, jazz studies, collaborative piano, pedagogy, or multiple instrument performance.
 All students are required to complete the 11 credits described as General Requirements plus 19 credits in one of the six areas identified as Additional Requirements.
 There are some limited possibilities for double concentrations.
 For details, see the director of graduate studies.

 Banner Code: AR-MM-MUSI